 There are many sides to Whitefish Mountain Resort.
 Most of the 111 trails are on the front side of the mountain, but there’s plenty of skiing located on the back and to the west with additional basins.
 Only 12 percent are beginner slopes, with 7 percent labeled double black diamond.

 The resort is located near the Canadian border and receives 320 inches of snow each year.
-Adventurous skiers can enjoy tree skiing and 4 terrain parks on Whitefish’s 3,000 skiable areas.
+Adventurous skiers can enjoy tree skiing and 4 terrain parks within Whitefish’s 3,000 skiable areas.

 Fly In and Ski